 - trying to adjust to life without the person who died

-- putting less emotional energy into your grief and finding a new place to put it so you can move on
+- putting less emotional energy into your grief, finding a new place to put it and moving on

 Most people go through all of these stages, but not everyone moves between them smoothly.
 Sometimes, people get stuck on one stage and find it difficult to move on.